Lower back strength plays a central role in sports performance, allowing us to produce and maintain an athletic posture by stabilizing the spine.

 Nesser et al. suggest that athletes with a strong core are better able to transfer force from one end of the body to the other, resulting in increased speed and strength in the limbs.

-In essence, stability in the core is produced by the stiffening of the torso, which helps to assure that energy is not lost as it is transferred from the lower half of the body to the top or visa versa.
+In essence, stability in the core is produced by the stiffening of the torso, which helps to assure that energy is not lost as it is transferred from the lower half of the body to the top or vice versa.

 For example, the force behind a boxer’s punch is transferred from the ground to the lower limbs, up through the torso and only then into the arm.
 If (s)he is unable to maintain a rigid midsection in this process, much of the energy generated in the lower half of the body will not make it’s way to the upper extremities.